 Another very important aspect to take into consideration is the possibility to work on up-selling and cross-selling opportunities during these sessions of advisory online.

-A successful example of this trend is represented by the project that Vivocha developed with Intesa Sanpaolo International Subsidiary Banks dedicated to digital onboarding.
+A successful example is represented by the project that Vivocha developed with Intesa Sanpaolo International Subsidiary Banks dedicated to digital onboarding.
 It includes the possibility to apply for a mortgage online and only reduce to one appointment the need to go to a physical branch. (click here to find out more).

 Another key trend to improve customer experience in banking next year is the ability to integrate automation in various processes: onboarding, balance inquiry or other frequent reasons of contact via chat that not only allow to optimize interactions but also increase employee efficiency.